 range' Adobe RGB TIF files with blemish clean up retouching, basic colour

-matching and include a Gretag Macbeth colour reference chart for a basic
+matching and they all include an ISO colour reference chart for a basic

 our 'Digital Master' image files are print ready and supplied to you to